 Assessment: Literature review 50% Group exposition 50%

-This aim of this unit is to develop your understanding of theories of language development.
+Language and Literacy Development (the third subject in this course) develops your understanding of theories of language development.
 It aims to develop your abilities to foster language and literacy acquisition in young children.
 The relationship between literacy theories and practice will be explored.
 The importance of oral language as a basis for literacy along with an understanding of the stages of the reading and writing processes will be examined to assist you to identify appropriate pedagogies including evaluation and assessment to meet the needs and interests of diverse young literacy learners.
-You will be supported to use your developing theoretical understanding of language and literacy development to implement a range of language and literacy experiences that target children's interests and language and literacy profiles, either in your own workplace, in a simulated environment or during practicum placements.
+You will be supported to use your developing theoretical understanding of language and literacy development to implement a range of language and literacy experiences that target children’s interests and language and literacy profiles in your own workplace.
 As you develop your philosophy of language and literacy curriculum development, the workplace provides a challenging environment to test the validity of your philosophies.
 You will be encouraged to implement rich literacy experiences and develop your skills in storytelling, mime, puppetry and creative writing.
-Contact hours are: Face to face - 9 hours of lectures , 15 hours tutorials, 6 hours workshop, and 5 hours online tutorials.

-The aim of this unit is to extend your theoretical knowledge and practical skills related to teaching and learning mathematics with young children.
+Mathematics in Early Childhood (the second subject in this course) extends your theoretical knowledge and practical skills related to teaching and learning mathematics with young children.
 You will analyse how young children develop their mathematical understandings and how the role of gender, culture and learning dispositions may influence the acquisition of mathematical concepts.
-The unit will focus on how teachers can use children's interests and everyday experiences to explore mathematical concepts and develop problem-solving skills.
+The unit will focus on how teachers can use children’s interests and everyday experiences to explore mathematical concepts and develop problem-solving skills.
 There will be a focus on play-based and intentional teaching strategies.
-Contact hours are: Face to face - 9 hours of lectures , 15 hours tutorials, 6 hours workshop, and 5 hours online tutorials.

 In this unit students will focus on the importance of the visual arts in early childhood.
 Visual art is an important language of early childhood that allows children to express ideas, feelings, relationships and experiences in their lives.
 Students will explore the links between visual arts and social and cognitive development, with an emphasis on the importance of visual arts in the development of literacy and mathematics.
 Students will be introduced to an understanding of the importance of the visual arts as a medium for emotional and creative expression.
 The importance and use of visual art from a cultural viewpoint will be examined.
 Students will explore their own art practices and response to aesthetics to enhance their understanding of theoretical frameworks that support creative expression and art making and employ these understandings, attitudes and skills to their planning, implementation and assessment with young children.
 Students will be introduced to the stages of young children's drawing and make links with literacy development.
 They will be introduced to a range of strategies that are appropriate to help support children with materials and guide them to develop independent expressions and problem solving skills.
 Ways to inform and involve families in their child's experiences with visual arts will be discussed.
 Contact hours are: Face to face - 9 hours of lectures , 15 hours tutorials, 6 hours workshop, and 5 hours online tutorials.